Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

     + A 5% discount while donating in the future.
 * DM me on Discord with the name of the person you referred to and ask them to include your username too while contacting me about the donation.
 * You need to also Star this repo before referring to others.
-* Maximum number of stackable discounts would be 2, i.e., maximum possible discount would be 10%.
+* Maximum number of stackable discounts would be 2, i.e. maximum possible discount would be 10%.
 * The benefits are provided only **after** the referred person makes a donation.
 * The discount rate is subject to change based on the referral activity and donation price.